faust64/puppet/README.md

 puppet modules and disclosable hiera configurations, running unetresgrossebite.com domain services
 ==================================================================================================

-Home-grown Puppet4 modules set, with defaults and custom configurations - excluding active secrets from `hieradata/private.yaml`, and a couple modules including code that's not mine, nor open sourced.
+Home-grown Puppet6 modules set, with defaults and custom configurations - excluding active secrets from `data/private.yaml`, and a couple modules including code that's not mine, nor open sourced.
 Most of these modules are currently used by my own services (about 30 physicals and 50 VMs), and occasionally hosting customers setup.
-With lots of patience and a few changes to `hieradata/` yamls, deploying your own services shouldn't be much complicated.
+With lots of patience and a few changes to `data/` yamls, deploying your own services shouldn't be much complicated.

 # Fair Warning

-These modules were re-written from scratch for Puppet 3, based on previous Puppet 2 modules.
-Some of which have not been deployed in a while, and may require patching.
+These modules were re-written from scratch for Puppet 3, based on previous Puppet 2 modules, then upgraded from Puppet 4 to 6.
+Some of which have not been deployed in a while, and may require additional patching.

 Some headers may be missing, especially on nagios probes or munin plugins.